awsdocs/amazon-pinpoint-user-guide/doc-source/monitoring-view-metrics.md

 1. Choose a metric to add it to the chart\.

-You can also use CloudWatch to create alarms that send you notifications related to changes in these metrics\.
+You can also use CloudWatch to create alarms that send you notifications about changes in these metrics\.
 For more information, see [Create CloudWatch Alarms for Amazon Pinpoint Metrics](monitoring-create-alarms.md)\.